 PEP security capabilities are traditionally network-level capabilities that inform the technical implementation for relevant use cases.
-Many of the newer PEP security capabilities added to the catalog have expanded the scope of capabilities beyond the network-level and help better align TIC to support of the Federal Government advance toward Zero Trust Architectures.
-In contrast to the universal security capabilities, which are expected to apply in each use case, PEP security capabilities are divided into groups around shared themes.
+Many of the newer PEP security capabilities added to the

 The PEP security capability groups listing is not exhaustive.
 Additional groups may be developed to reflect new use cases.
 Each PEP security capability group table provides the following: (1) a list of PEP capabilities, (2) a description of each capability, and (3) a mapping to relevant NIST CSF categories.
 The PEP capability groups correspond to the following security functions: